 Ian: Hello!
 It's the Confident Live Marketing Podcast with Ian Anderson Gray.
 I'm very excited... we're going to be talking about how to be uniquely you on live video with Jenny Flintoft.

 Jenny’s business and passion is making a positive difference through inspired learning, facilitation and consulting.
 That shows up through her designing and delivering memorable leadership, personal development and corporate events.

-Her last corporate position was working for Disney as their Training Manager for Europe and she left there to set up her own leadership and business consultancy.
-Since then, she’s been privileged to work on almost every continent across the globe, both as an Event Speaker and delivering high impact training and development solutions to thousands of people of all ages, cultures and backgrounds.
+Her last corporate position was working for Disney as their Training Manager for Europe, and she left there to set up her own leadership and business consultancy.
+Since then, she’s been privileged to work on almost every continent globally, both as an Event Speaker and delivering high-impact training and development solutions to thousands of people of all ages, cultures and backgrounds.